tymyrddin/purple/source/docs/crucible/demos/huginn-and-muninn.md

 third party.
 The recon is the fun half: the same watching an attacker does before a hijack, run from the defender's chair.

+That watching is the live edge of [Operation Red Lantern](../../lantern/index.rst), the routing scenario: where the SimLab stages a hijack to be caught and [blue's network counter-play](https://blue.tymyrddin.dev/docs/counter/network/) hardens against it, these ravens catch, or miss, the real thing on the public table.

 ## Running it

 `pip install -r requirements.txt` (only the live websocket watcher needs it; the snapshot and validity tools